ameliaRTA/t-sp.in/cambridge.md

 ## macOS and Linux

-If you haven't already, install `love` with your favourite package manager (Homebrew on macOS, your system's default on Linux). **Make sure you're using LÖVE 11, because it won't work with earlier versions!** You will need it for both Stable and Bleeding Edge / Unstable releases.
+If you haven't already, install `love` with your favourite package manager (Homebrew on macOS, your system's default on Linux). **Make sure you're using LÖVE 11.3, because it won't work with earlier or later versions!** You will need it for both Stable and Bleeding Edge / Unstable releases.

 ### Stable